Fetal Neck Masses

 How Are Neck Masses Managed?

 Throughout your pregnancy, our goal is to monitor the neck mass and determine if it’s growing, and how it may impact your baby.
-If the mass is compromising the airway or esophagus or is causing an increase in amniotic fluid, fetal intervention may be necessary.

 How Will a Fetal Neck Mass Impact Delivery?